-A workplace risk assessment is a systematic method of looking at work activities, considering what could go wrong, and deciding on suitable control measures to prevent loss, damage or injury.
+A workplace risk assessment is a systematic method of looking at work activities which considers what could go wrong and recommends suitable control measures to prevent loss, damage or injury.

 It should include measures required to eliminate, reduce or minimise the risks.
 When considering the required controls, there is a certain hierarchy to follow:

-First: Personal Protective Equipment (PPE) isn’t necessarily the first control you should reach for.
-Ask yourself if the task is needed.
+First: Personal Protective Equipment (PPE) isn’t necessarily the first control to reach for.
+Ask first if the task is needed.
 Do employees need to be working at height?
 Could items be stored in a more convenient way to prevent this kind of work?

 Second: If you can’t eliminate the process, substitution is required.
 Could you swap a harmful chemical for something less hazardous?
-Or is there a safer way for your employees to work, for instance by using a small mobile elevating work platform instead of step ladders?
+Or is there a safer way for your employees to work – perhaps by using a small mobile elevating work platform instead of step ladders?